Stable v3.13.0

 linespec provenance graph

-# Graph from specific record
+# Graph from specific record (shows parent + record + all downstream children)

 linespec provenance graph --root prov-2026-a1b2c3d4

-linespec provenance graph --filter implemented
+linespec provenance graph --filter open

-# JSON output
+# JSON output with typed edges

 linespec provenance graph --format json